|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 36g||13%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Here's a great way to enjoy a Chinese culinary staple.
+If you're into Chinese food then it may be hard to decide which recipes you'd like to try first.
+There are plenty to choose from and some are harder to prepare than others.
+This braised tofu recipe by Chef Theresa Lin is a great way to enjoy a Chinese culinary staple for beginners.
 In this recipe medium or soft tofu and vegetables are braised in a simple, flavorful mixture of soy sauce, stock, and sugar, with a splash of Asian sesame oil added at the end.

-- 1 pkg (14oz) House Premium or Organic Tofu, medium or soft
+- 1 (14 oz.) package House Premium or Organic Tofu (medium or soft)

 - 2 green onions

 - 2 tbsp. frozen snap peas or edamame

 - 5 slices ginger root

 - 1 tsp. cornstarch (mix with 1 tbsp. water as paste)

 - 1/2 tsp. sesame oil